 The Animal Rescue League of Boston (ARL) is an unwavering champion for animals in need, committed to keeping them safe and healthy in habitats and homes.
 Founded in 1899, ARL provides high quality veterinary care, adoption, and rescue services; while also confronting the root causes of animal cruelty and neglect through innovative community programs, police investigations, and public advocacy.
-In 2016, ARL served more than 17,800 animals throughout Massachusetts.
+In 2017, ARL served more than 18,000 animals throughout Massachusetts.
 ARL is a non-profit 501(c)3 organization.
-We receive no government funding and rely solely on the generosity of individuals to support programs and services that help animals in need.
+We receive no government grants or public funding and rely solely on the generosity of individuals to support programs and services that help animals in need.